-To obtain this document, you may print it out either from your online Bituach Leumi account or from the self-service machine in the Arnona office (located in waiting area).
+To obtain this document, you may print it out either from your online Bituach Leumi account under אישורים or from the self-service machine in the Arnona office (located in the waiting area).
 For the second option, you will need your Bituach Leumi number and a four-digit PIN code, also used to access the Bituach Leumi phone line.

-- If one received maternity leave for part of the accounted period, include a certificate from Bituach Leumi that details the amount paid per day of the leave, and tlushim for the rest of the period.
+- If one received maternity leave for part of the accounted period, include a document from Bituach Leumi that details the amount paid per day of the leave, and tlushim for the rest of the period.